Right now is one of my favorite times of the year.

 I’m not sure if it’s because the joyous feeling coming right after Christmas or bringing family and friends together or if it’s the excitement of New Year’s Celebrations or what exactly.
 But, I do, however, know that just because you have taken down your old calendar only to soon replace it with a new one (probably with cats making funny poses), doesn’t mean you have suddenly revitalized all of your time, money, motivation and ambition.

 We all are human which means we become creatures of habit.
 This can have both fantastic and disastrous sides to it.
 Going for a walk on Monday, Wednesday, and Saturday is a great habit but spending $5.00 each morning on your favorite latte can add up and dwindle your bank account before you realize it.
-Believe me, I have done this so many times it’s not funny.
+Believe me, I have done this so many times with cold brew coffee, it’s not funny.

 The problem is we decide to hide our problems with ourselves in other things and/or people.
 We feel a New Year, a new car, losing weight, relocation, changing our hair style, a shiny watch, a new job or clothes will provide us the ultimate transformation.
 “This is exactly what I needed to get going,” people will say.
 We think these things will finally allow us to unlock our true potential and stop all of our excuses.